wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-flywheel-walkthrough.rst

 The goal of this tutorial is to provide "end-to-end" instructions on implementing a state-space controller for a flywheel.
 By following this tutorial, readers will learn how to:

-1. Create an accurate state-space model of a flywheel using :term:`system identification` or CAD software.
+1. Create an accurate state-space model of a flywheel using :term:`system identification` or :term:`CAD` software.
 2. Implement a Kalman Filter to filter encoder velocity measurements without lag.
 3. Implement a :ref:`LQR <docs/software/advanced-controls/state-space/state-space-intro:The Linear-Quadratic Regulator>` feedback controller which, when combined with model-based feedforward, will generate voltage :term:`inputs <input>` to drive the flywheel to a :term:`reference`.